Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution

-Trend filtering applies a penalty based on the $\ell_1$ norm, $\lambda \|D^{(m+1)} \theta\|_1$, for a tuning parameter $\lambda \geq 0$.
-Since the $\ell_1$ norm induces sparsity, trend filtering solutions \smash{$\hat\theta$} have the property that many elements of the differenced vector \smash{$D^{(m+1)}\hat\theta$} will be exactly zero \citep{genlasso}, and generally more so for greater $\lambda$.
-The nonzero elements correspond to the knots, which are adaptively chosen based on the data.
-Between the knots, the solution traces out a $m\th$ degree polynomial; different segments of \smash{$\hat\theta$} may possess more or less smoothness, depending on how close the knots are to each other.
+Since the $\ell_1$ norm induces sparsity, trend filtering solutions \smash{$\hat\theta$} have the property that many elements of the differenced vector \smash{$D^{(m+1)}\hat\theta$} will be exactly zero \citep{genlasso}, with generally more zeros for larger $\lambda$ values.
+The nonzero elements correspond to knots, which are adaptively chosen based on the data.
+Between the knots, the solution traces out a degree $m$ polynomial; different segments of \smash{$\hat\theta$} may possess more or less smoothness, depending on how close the knots are to each other.
 We refer to \citet{Tibshirani2014} for more details, and to \citet{tibshirani2022divided} for more discussion of the broader context and relation to splines.

 The special case of $m=0$ produces a piecewise constant fit and is known as the fused lasso \citep{og_fused_lasso} or total variation denoising \citep{rudin1992nonlinear}, and has a longer history of study.
 Recently, \citet{fusedlasso} proposed to use a fused lasso penalty to estimate severity rates in a regression framework with squared loss.
 The methods detailed below can be understood as a generalization of their work, encompassing higher-order trend filtering penalties, a Poisson loss which stems from approximating the Poisson-binomial likelihood underlying secondary event generation (Section \ref{sec:stat-model}), and added tail regularization to tame real-time estimation (Section \ref{sec:real-time}, below).
-That said, the squared loss used in \citet{fusedlasso} is close to the Gaussian approximation we describe in Appendix \ref{apx:gauss}.
+That said, the squared loss used in \citet{fusedlasso} is close to the Gaussian approximation we describe in Appendix B of the Supplementary Material.